 5 Using the skills and knowledge in your assessment team, and from any consultation you have done, what do you already know about the equality impact of the policy on particular groups?
 Also, use any other information you know about such as any customer feedback, surveys, national research or data.
-Indicate by a tick for each equality group whether this is a negative impact, a positive one or if you are not sure addressed this in the Policy.
-Disability This is a vulnerable group.
-Many do not have access to electronic means of making payments.
-We have addressed this in the Policy by adding in reasonable adjustments for example reference to Minicom and there are alternative means of making payments. Х Gender reassignment - trans Some people face barriers when asking for help on the phone.
-We have online equality training which covers this - the training is mandatory. x Marriage and civil partnership Some people face barriers when asking for help on the phone.
+Indicate by a tick for each equality group whether this is a negative impact, a positive one or if you are not sure

+Equality What do you already No Positive Negative Not groups know? impact impact impact sure Age This is a vulnerable group.
+Many older people do not have access to electronic means of making payment, so we have addressed this in the Policy.
+X Disability This is a vulnerable group.
+Some people have hidden impairments - our enforcement agents are trained to be aware of this and act appropriately.
+X Gender reassignment - trans Some people face barriers when asking for help on the phone.
+We have online equality training which covers this - the training is mandatory.
+X

+Marriage and civil partnership Some people face barriers when asking for help on the phone.
 We have online equality training which covers this - the training is mandatory. х Pregnancy and maternity Pregnancy is a time of vulnerability.
-Other policies which fall under this Strategy refer to pregnant women as a vulnerable group, and actions to be taken. Х Race Many people whose first language is not English can struggle to access benefits.
-This will be addressed by working with representatives of the community on the Derby Diversity Forum to promote the services on offer. Х Religion or belief or We will be mindful of religious beliefs when Х none scheduling meetings.
-Sex No adverse implications identified Х Sexual Orientation Some people face barriers when asking for help on the phone.
-We have online equality training which covers this - the training is mandatory. Х Families and people on low income Families can be affected due to multiple impacts of welfare reforms; this Strategy offers mitigating processes to those who engage with the extra help offered within it. Х
+Other policies which fall under this Strategy refer to pregnant women as a vulnerable group, and actions to be taken. x Race Many people whose first language is not English can struggle to access benefits.
+This will be addressed by working with representatives of the community on the Derby Diversity Forum to promote the services on offer.
+X Religion or belief or none We will be mindful of religious beliefs when scheduling meetings. х Sex No adverse implications identified Х Sexual Orientation Some people face barriers when asking for help on the phone.
+We have online equality training which covers this - the training is mandatory. Х Families and people on low income Families may find themselves in debt, however the Policy offers mitigating processes to those who engage with the extra help offered within it. х information on reports done from organisations' websites such as the Equality and Human Rights Commission, Stonewall, Press for Change, Joseph Rowntree Trust and so on.
+Please don't put down that the impact affects 'everyone the same' - it never does!